Radio: The Howard Stern Show

-In 2005, Howard's show was broadcast in several major markets until Clear Channel has his show cancelled in many of those markets prompting Howards move to Sirius satellite pay radio so his UN PC jokes and material can flourish, profanity isn't censored and the FCC off his back.
+By 2005, Howard's show was broadcast in several major markets, until Clear Channel has his show cancelled in many of those markets, prompting Howard's move to Sirius Satellite Radio so his un-PC jokes and material can flourish, profanity can't censored and the FCC is off his back.
 Additionally the show has its own In Demand TV channel, Howard TV

 Howard Stern has been doing this show now for almost 30 years.
 Most of the cast and show members have been with him at that time.

 - Howard Stern - host, overseeing creative director, King of all Media.

 - Fred Norris - cohort, handles a little of everything on the show.
 Does voices, plays sound effects and writes segments.
 Oddest member of the show.
 Longest-running member, has been with Howard (mostly) since he was at his first radio gig out of college in the early 80s.